Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls

 Damage-wise, you may be able to receive compensation depending on the details of the case.
 The most common damages we see in facility fall lawsuits are:

 - Broken bones, like hip fractures and femur fractures

-- Subdural hematoma and brain bleeds
+- Subdural hematomas and brain bleeding

 Yes.
 A wrongful death patient fall lawsuit can be brought by the estate of the deceased person, and the statutory survivors can claim wrongful death damages.
 This allows the victim’s survivors to seek pain and suffering damages associated with losing their mom, wife, daughter, etc.

-Typically, once we settle your nursing home fall case, we take 33 1/3 – 40% of the gross settlement or judgment in attorney’s fees, plus costs expended on the file.
-There are no up front charges or costs, the consultation is free, and we only get paid if you get paid.
+Typically, once we settle your nursing home fall case, we take 33.3% to 40% of the gross settlement or judgment in attorney’s fees, plus costs expended on the file.
+There are no upfront charges or costs, the consultation is free, and we only get paid if you get paid.

 We do not accept out of pocket payment from clients, because we want to make our law firm accessible to all families, regardless of their ability to pay a lawyer retainer.

 What are the Statistics on Falls in Nursing Homes and Hospitals?